An Employer Recognition Program

 The Carolyn C. Mattingly Award for Mental Health in the Workplace recognizes and celebrates exemplary organizations that advance the mental health and well-being of their workforce, while also serving as role models for other employers.

-Applications for the 2024 Carolyn C. Mattingly Award for Mental Health in the Workplace are now open and will close on May 31, 2024.
+Applications for the 2024 Carolyn C. Mattingly Award for Mental Health in the Workplace are now closed and will open in early 2025.

 winners: